ssaba96/First-WDI-Game-Project/README.md

 ### Overview

 This game comes with bit of a creepy flavour.
-The user has to remember and click cards in the order they were flashed to gain points and win.
+To gain points and win, the user has to remember and click cards in the order they were flashed.

 ### Project Brief